blacklightpy/vaultofknowledge/World Building/Science and Engineering/Information and Communication Technology/DevOps/Quality Assurance Engineering.md

-Quality Assurance (QA) Engineering in DevOps involves designing [[tests]] to ensure the quality of production code.
+Quality Assurance (QA) Engineering in DevOps involves designing [[Tests]] to ensure the quality of production code.

 The term QA Engineer itself could be too broad and can refer to software development or industries.